Find Warm Leads, Powered by Signals

 Most teams work lists because they exist.

-If a company fits the ICP, it eventually gets contacted.
-The only question becomes when — and the answer is usually "now".
+If a contact fits the ICP, they eventually get a sequence.
+The only question becomes when, and the answer is usually "now".

 This creates constant activity, but weak conviction.